 Biography – Lisa Hine photographer and visual storyteller

-She is represented by Redux agency, and her work has been published by National Geographic, The Guardian, SciDev.Net, Vanity Fair – Traveller Italy, among others.
+She is represented by Redux, and her work has been published by National Geographic, The Guardian, SciDev.Net, and Vanity Fair – Traveller Italy, among others.

 -Lewis Hine-